 “Given that our family has had some reduction in income during the pandemic, the stimulus check (when it comes) will likely help us pay for our rent, groceries, and other household expenses.” – Dale

-The first priority for your stimulus check is things like food, medicines, rent, and utilities.
+The first priority for your cash gift or stimulus check is things like food, medicines, rent, and utilities.
 Anything that keeps you fed and housed.
-If that’s as far as your stimulus check goes, that’s okay.
+If that’s as far as your check goes, that’s okay.
 You’re making a good choice to prioritize and cover your basic needs.
 And if you haven’t already, now’s a good time to build your lean budget.

 2. Emergency Savings

 “Savings – because I don’t believe all this is over yet.” – Joan

 Once you’ve taken care of your urgent needs and bills, take a look at your emergency fund.
 Replenish it if it’s been depleted.
 And you can also consider beefing it up depending on your situation and outlook.
 For example, a few reasons you might want a larger emergency fund could include: high cost of living in your area, higher number of people in your household, irregular or unstable income, medical needs.
 Even when the economy is booming, an emergency fund can help you weather financial storms; and in a recession, it’s more likely that you’ll tap into your emergency savings at some point if you haven’t already, so putting your windfall here would be a wise move.

 “I need new tires on my car.
 Just thankful I still have a job right now.” – Denise

 If you’ve taken care of urgent needs as well as set aside cash for emergencies, start looking at needs you’ve been putting off.
 That might include new tires for your vehicle or fixing a leaky faucet.
 These are things you can live without for a while, but if you leave it too long, it will cause you a bigger headache.
 If you spend your bonus money on non-urgent, but needed maintenance like this, you’ll avoid bigger financial problems down the road.